hermh4cks/Write-ups/Methodology/Attack_Machine.md

 ---
 # Linux Shells

-talk about terminal, zsh bash ect... and talk about multiplexers like screen and tmux(show config and commands with some screenshots)

-A shell a program that allows humans and other programs to interact with the underlying Operating System on the computer.
+A **shell** is a program that allows humans and other programs to interact with the underlying Operating System on the computer.
 Whereas a kernel is like the central seed program from which the OS can grow, the shell is named as such due to it being the outter most part of the OS.
 That is, like with a seed, the shell is the only part that you see from the outside.

 ## GUI
-In modern computers we have grown used to mostly using a GUI (Graphical User Interface).
+In modern computers we have grown used to mostly using a **GUI** (**Graphical User Interface**).
 It is the classic computer Desktop or mobile home screen.
-However, not all systems are set up to run with GUIs.
-Furthermore when needing to perform more complex operations on a device, GUIs are very lacking unless you already have a program or script already set up to do the desired task within a GUI.
+However, not all systems are set up to run with **GUI**s.
+Furthermore when needing to perform more complex operations on a device, **GUI**s are very lacking unless you already have a program or script already set up to do the desired task within a GUI.

 ## CLI
-Because of the limits of a GUI, use of a CLI (Command line interface) is pretty much required when hacking.
-This is why getting comfortable on a terminal using a CLI will make you a better hacker.
-CLIs will take string input with a series of arguments, and can have the input and output redirected into other commands, arguments or even files.
+Because of the limits of a **GUI**, use of a **CLI** (**Command line interface**) is pretty much required when hacking.
+This is why getting comfortable on a terminal using a CLI will make you a better hacker. **CLI**s will take string input with a series of arguments, and can have the input and output redirected into other commands, arguments or even files.

 ## Terminal
-The is the another word that Linux systems use for the native CLI.
-Being entirely text based, there are some tricks when it comes to orginization of the data you are inputting and outputting via the terminal
+The is the another word that Linux systems use for the native **CLI**.
+Being entirely text based, there are some tricks when it comes to orginization of the data you are inputting and outputting via the **terminal**

 ## Multiplexers

-One such way of oranizing this data is the use of a multiplexer.
-A program that manipulates the terminal window.
-It can create splits on the screen, make named tabs, and even have entire scripting languages built around them.
+One such way of oranizing this data is the use of a **multiplexer**. *A program that manipulates the terminal window.* It can create splits on the screen, make named tabs, and even have entire scripting languages built around them.
 They also contain keyboard-shortcuts that allow you to perform the tasks quickly, and with practice, the muscle memory makes CLI multiplexing the most effective way to use a computer.
-My personal favorite multiplexer is tmux, ippsec has done some really good youtube videos on how he uses it.
+My personal favorite multiplexer is **tmux**, [ippsec](https://www.youtube.com/watch?v=Lqehvpe_djs&t=155s) has done some really good youtube videos on how he uses it.
 I only customized my tmux config slighty from his.
+Talks about how it creates its own process on the system instead of being tied to your session, which can help alot when shells start to die while you are hacking.

 # Linux Command Line Text-Editors